Search

 Tariff cost recognized in earnings

 A reporting entity may have recognized the cost of tariffs in earnings (either by directly expensing the cost of the tariff or by reducing previously capitalized assets through, for instance, costs of sales).
-In such circumstances, the entity may reasonably apply one of two approaches to offsetting a recognized tariff refund in the current period: They may either reduce the previously impacted expense line in the income statement, or they may recognize other income.
+In such circumstances, the entity may reasonably apply one of two approaches to offsetting a recognized tariff refund in the current period: They may either reduce the previously impacted expense line in the income statement or recognize other income.

 Other matters